 Individual speakers, a facilitated panel and two documentary film screenings that story peer-led dwelling justice projects in the colony.

 The Capitol is fully wheelchair accessible and within close proximity to fully accessible public transport.
 Organisers encourage social distancing where possible, and whilst this event fully complies with mandated COVID protocols, we recognise that social distancing may not be possible.
 To ensure the safe participation of all, please bring and wear your own face mask.
 Face masks will also be provided at the venue.
 If you are not fully vaccinated, please reconsider your attendance in person.

-For those wishing to be involved, but are unable to attend in person, a link to a live stream will be posted to this website the day before the event.
+For those wishing to be involved, but are unable to attend in person, a link to the live stream can be found here.
 This live stream will have closed captioning capability and a video recording will remain on this website in perpetuity.
 The event will also be produced as a podcast series on 3CR and as a visual summary or zine.

 26 August 2022